-- Link any serial or Ethernet device to an IEEE 802.11a/b/g/n network
+- Links serial and Ethernet devices to an IEEE 802.11a/b/g/n network

 - Secure data access with WEP, WPA, WPA2

-Data can be seamlessly transferred between the serial line, LAN, and WAN, allowing the LAN and WLAN interfaces to be bridged together with one IP address.
+The device servers are equipped with one Ethernet port that allows data to be transferred seamlessly between the serial line, LAN, and WAN, allowing the LAN and WLAN interfaces to be bridged together using a single IP address.

 Secure Remote Management and Configuration with SSH/HTTPS:

 Unauthorized access is one of the biggest headaches for system managers.
-In addition to IP filtering and password protection, the NPort® W2150A and NPort® W2250A also support SSH and HTTPS to provide protection from hackers.
-To transmit control messages securely, open the web console using a web browser that supports https (Internet Explorer, for example).
+In addition to IP filtering and password protection, the NPort IAW5000A-I/O Series also supports SSH and HTTPS to provide protection from hackers.
+To transmit control messages securely, open the web console using a web browser that supports HTTPS (Internet Explorer, for example).
 You may also open the serial or Telnet console, such as PuTTY, using a terminal emulator that supports SSH.

 Most device servers only support a fixed number of serial baudrates.
 However, some applications require special baudrates, such as 250 kbps or 500 kbps.
-With the NPort® W2150A and NPort® W2250A, you can enter any baudrate between 50 and 921.6 kbps.
+With the NPort IAW5000A-I/O Series, you can use any baudrate between 50 and 921.6 kbps.
 If your device’s baudrate is not a standard baudrate, select “other” from the drop-down list and then enter the baudrate.